Gautamshahi/Misinformation_COVID-19/README.md

 ## Contact information

-For help or issues using BERT, please submit a GitHub issue.
+For help or issues using data, please submit a GitHub issue.

 For personal communication related to our work, please contact Gautam Kishore Shahi(`gautamshahi16@gmail.com`), Anne Dirkson(`a.r.dirkson@liacs.leidenuniv.nl`) and Tim A. Majchrzak(`timam@uia.no`).